github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 {% data reusables.dependabot.beta-security-and-version-updates %}
 {% data reusables.dependabot.enterprise-enable-dependabot %}

 Your repository's {% data variables.product.prodname_dependabot_alerts %} tab lists all open and closed {% data variables.product.prodname_dependabot_alerts %}{% ifversion fpt or ghec or ghes > 3.2 %} and corresponding {% data variables.product.prodname_dependabot_security_updates %}{% endif %}.
 You can{% ifversion fpt or ghec or ghes > 3.4 or ghae-issue-5638 %} filter alerts by package, ecosystem, or manifest.
 You can also{% endif %} sort the list of alerts, and you can click into specific alerts for more details.
-For more information, see "[About alerts for vulnerable dependencies](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)."
+For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)."

 {% ifversion fpt or ghec or ghes > 3.2 %}
 You can enable automatic security updates for any repository that uses {% data variables.product.prodname_dependabot_alerts %} and the dependency graph.
 For more information, see "[About {% data variables.product.prodname_dependabot_security_updates %}](/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/about-dependabot-security-updates)."